The Catholic University of America,

 - Top Rated Lawyers in Intellectual Property by ALM Media, 2015

-Tal Grinblat is a Franchise and Distribution Law Specialist certified by the California State Bar Board of Legal Specialization, intellectual property attorney and a Shareholder at our Firm.
+Tal Grinblat is a Franchise and Distribution Law Specialist certified by the California State Bar Board of Legal Specialization, a Certified Franchise Executive designated by the International Franchise Association, an intellectual property attorney, and a Shareholder at our Firm.

 His practice emphasizes trademarks, copyrights and other intellectual property, as well as franchising and distribution.
 As a Los Angeles intellectual property attorney, Mr. Grinblat assists clients with registering trademarks and copyrights both domestically and abroad, enforcing clients’ intellectual property rights, and recording registrations with the U.S. Customs Service.
 Mr. Grinblat also assists clients with domain name disputes and take down demands.